On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Details on Related Works

 \section{Details on Related Works}

 \textit{Fully and Partially Observed Systems. } In system identification, based on the degree of state observability, systems are often categorized as fully observed and partially observed systems.
 In fully observed systems, all states are measured, thus the outputs are identical to the states.
-In such systems, numerous methods have been proposed to recover the underlying system, e.g., least-squared methods \citep{simchowitz2018learning, faradonbeh2018finite, jedra2020finite}, $\ell_2$-norm estimator \citep{yalcin2024exact,zhang2024exact}, and $\ell_1$-norm estimator \citep{kim2024prevailing}.
+In such systems, numerous methods have been proposed to recover the underlying system, e.g., least-squares methods \citep{simchowitz2018learning, faradonbeh2018finite, jedra2020finite}, $\ell_2$-norm estimator \citep{yalcin2024exact,zhang2024exact}, and $\ell_1$-norm estimator \citep{kim2024prevailing}.
 However, in many real-world applications—such as robotics \citep{lauri2022survey}, healthcare \citep{ala2014heart}, and safety-critical systems \citep{ben2009sto}—not all states are observable, giving rise to the partially observed system setting.
 In this case, system identification becomes substantially more challenging.
-A growing body of research has addressed this challenge: for instance, \cite{sarkar2021finite, oymak2022revisit} identified the systems using least-squares methods, assuming disturbances are independent and follow Gaussian or sub-Gaussian distribution with zero-mean. \cite{simchowitz2019semi} extended the least-squares method to setups where the disturbances can be predicted based on past observations.
-However, little research has been conducted in the partially observed systems when the disturbances are adversarially selected.
-Only recently, \cite{kim2025bridge, kim2025system} investigated system identification using the $\ell_2$-norm or $\ell_1$-norm estimator and allowed adversarial disturbances.
+A growing body of research has addressed this challenge: for instance, \cite{sarkar2021finite, oymak2022revisit} used least-squares and \cite{bakshi2023new} used a method-of-moments estimator to identify the system, all under the assumption that disturbances are independent and follow Gaussian or sub-Gaussian distribution with zero-mean. \cite{simchowitz2019semi} extended the least-squares method to setups where the disturbances can be selected by an oblivious adversary with access to past history (but not full information history).
+However, little research has been conducted in the partially observed systems when the disturbances are adversarially selected based on full information history.
+Only recently, \cite{kim2025bridge, kim2025system} investigated system identification using the $\ell_2$-norm or $\ell_1$-norm estimator and allowed adversarial disturbances to leverage full information history, while restricting the number of attack times.
+Our work adopts a similar assumption in Assumption \ref{attackprob}.

 \textit{Nonparametric and Parametric approaches. } Nonlinear system identification approaches can generally be classified into two broad categories: nonparametric and parametric methods.
 Nonparametric approaches operate over infinite-dimensional function spaces, often leveraging techniques such as kernel methods and deep learning to model complex system dynamics \citep{greblicki2008nonparametric, ziemann2022traj}.
 These methods are highly flexible, making them well-suited for capturing behaviors without strong structural assumptions.
 However, they often come with significant computational overhead and reduced interpretability.
 In contrast, our approach is based on parametric methods that approximate the system using a finite set of basis functions, typically chosen based on prior knowledge or structural insights.
 This approach yields models that are more interpretable, computationally efficient, and easier to analyze—especially when the chosen function class aligns well with the true system dynamics \citep{chen1995modeling, giannakis2001bibliography}.
 Moreover, the parametric framework facilitates model selection and regularization, enabling effective control over model complexity and reducing the risk of overfitting through techniques such as cross-validation or penalization.